anubias/rbt/README.md

 ### Positioning

-The `Players::Position` structure defines a position that can be used to reference a cell in the world map.
+The `Position` structure defines a position that can be used to reference a cell in the world map.
 The position is relative to the top-left corner of the map.

 The position of the origin (the top-left corner) of the map is `Position {x:0, y:0}`.

 Taking this into consideration, moving one step to the right on the map increments the `x` coordinate, and moving one step lower on the map increments the `y` coordinate.

-Pay special attention when manipulating Position data, taking into account the true meaning and direction of the horizontal (`X`) and vertical (`Y`) axis.
+Pay special attention when manipulating `Position` data, taking into account the true meaning and direction of the horizontal (`X`) and vertical (`Y`) axis.

 ### Orientation